builderbill

 F Clamps

-Carpentry clamps in the shape of an "F", also known as bar clamps and hand clamps.
+Carpentry clamps in the shape of an "F", also known as bar clamps.

 Bessey f clamps

 I call these clamps "F" clamps because I have been calling them that for the last forty years.
-Rockler calls them bar clamps.
+Some manufacturers call them bar clamps.
 Unlike the all steel ones above, these are well suited for bench work and outside carpentry work.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.